 Deborah studied art and design at Dartington College of Arts and the London College of Furniture before gaining her MA from the Royal College of Art in London.
 Her varied career includes work in the toy, educational and fashion industries; the visual arts; ceramics and photography.

 Interest in the Great Exhibition of 1851 and the transition of British society from an artisan to an industrial economy has led to numerous research projects.
 In 2001 Deborah published Victoria -a celebration, to coincide with the centenary of the death of Queen Victoria.
-A fourth edition of Victoria will be published by Carlton Books in autumn 2016.
+A fourth edition of Victoria was published by Andre Deutsch in 2016.

 This led to historical research on women and innovation and the publication of Ingenious Women.
 In 2010 she contributed an overview chapter on the history of women innovators to Innovating Women: Contributions to Technological Advancement.
 In 2016 she discussed the achievements of Sarah Guppy, one of the Ingenious Women, on TODAY BBC Radio 4.